 See my row covers in action protecting winter hardy plantings from 20 degree whipping winds. ( link to video)

 My cool season gardens of fall, winter, and early spring have grown to be my most enjoyable gardens.
-It’s easy to jump into cool season gardening when you have what it takes to make easy low tunnels that offer added protection from the elements.
+It’s easy to jump in to cool season gardening when you have what it takes to make easy low tunnels that offer added protection from the elements.

 We plant many cool-season vegetables in late summer to harvest in the fall.
 Many of them will keep on producing through winter if harvested on a regular basis and given a little wind protection.
 Lettuce, kale, chard, spinach, and others will survive winter under hoops and a floating row cover to jump back into action once very early spring comes around.

 Always take row covers down when snow is forecasted.
-A row cover with snow on it will collapse and smoother the plants beneath it.
+A row cover with snow on it will collapse and smother the plants beneath it.
 Snow is an excellent insulating blanket so no need to worry.

 Most of our cool-season hardy annual flowers from my book Cool Flowers are transplanted in fall and early winter into beds made with the black side up of the biodegradable film.
 The heat generated from the sun on the black film encourages strong root growth throughout winter.
-Hooping and row covering intensifies this beneficial affect.
+Hooping and row covering intensifies this beneficial effect.

 I use hoops and floating row covers when nighttime temperatures begin dropping below 28 degrees.
-If several warm days come going above 55 degrees and sunny, I temporarily uncover to prevent plants from growing to big before their season.
+If several warm days come going above 55 degrees and sunny, I temporarily uncover to prevent plants from growing too big before their season.
 I put covers backup when below freezing temperatures return.

 Uncover beds in very early spring when the threat of hard freezes has passed.
 Pull the covers off, but leave in the garden just in case a hard freeze comes.